sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

     -   New View into file - no more back and forth scrolling!
     -   Jump between sections

-Watch the video (Please unmute.
+Watch the video (Please unmute first.
 Instructions begin in 15 seconds)

 https://github.com/sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/assets/120035640/6230c2a6-8926-4df7-8d88-53b49354694e